DataDog/datadog-api-client-java/api_docs/v1/FormulaAndFunctionQueryDefinition.md

         exampleFormulaAndFunctionQueryDefinition.setActualInstance(exampleFormulaAndFunctionApmDependencyStatsQueryDefinition);
         // to get back the FormulaAndFunctionApmDependencyStatsQueryDefinition set earlier FormulaAndFunctionApmDependencyStatsQueryDefinition testFormulaAndFunctionApmDependencyStatsQueryDefinition = (FormulaAndFunctionApmDependencyStatsQueryDefinition) exampleFormulaAndFunctionQueryDefinition.getActualInstance();

+        // create a new FormulaAndFunctionApmResourceStatsQueryDefinition
+        FormulaAndFunctionApmResourceStatsQueryDefinition exampleFormulaAndFunctionApmResourceStatsQueryDefinition = new FormulaAndFunctionApmResourceStatsQueryDefinition();
+        // set FormulaAndFunctionQueryDefinition to FormulaAndFunctionApmResourceStatsQueryDefinition
+        exampleFormulaAndFunctionQueryDefinition.setActualInstance(exampleFormulaAndFunctionApmResourceStatsQueryDefinition);
+        // to get back the FormulaAndFunctionApmResourceStatsQueryDefinition set earlier FormulaAndFunctionApmResourceStatsQueryDefinition testFormulaAndFunctionApmResourceStatsQueryDefinition = (FormulaAndFunctionApmResourceStatsQueryDefinition) exampleFormulaAndFunctionQueryDefinition.getActualInstance();

         // create a new FormulaAndFunctionEventQueryDefinition
         FormulaAndFunctionEventQueryDefinition exampleFormulaAndFunctionEventQueryDefinition = new FormulaAndFunctionEventQueryDefinition();